Postgraduate Course: Exploring Japanese Fiction (PG version) (ASST11105)

 This course is jointly taught with undergraduate students.

 The course is focused on recurrent themes in Japanese fiction, connections between literary works of different eras and the influence of key classical works on the Japanese literary and artistic tradition.

-Students will be assigned reading material (a literary text or set of texts and at least one analytical work such as an academic article or book chapter) with a set of questions to guide their preparation for a class discussion.
+The course will be delivered through weekly 2-hour seminars which will combine lecture-style presentations with class discussion of the topics outlined below.
+Students will be assigned reading material (a literary text or set of texts and at least one analytical work such as an academic article or book chapter) with a set of questions to guide their preparation for the discussion.
 These will also form the basis for the reflective diary exercise to be completed weekly after the seminar.

 The course will concentrate on the following topics: